 Say: "That's 1,200 people who will die every day, who are dying right now.
 That's 440,000 people every year.
 If you add people who die from secondhand smoke, that would be another 150 people each day and another 53,000 people each year.
 Commercial tobacco kills!
 You can start to use commercial tobacco and it won't kill you today or tomorrow or maybe even next year.
 But think about this, the tobacco industry has to recruit 5,000 new smokers every day to replace the ones who quit or die.
+For every person who dies, there are two new smokers - young people - who start to smoke.
 They even try to recruit young kids to get them hooked early.
 Don't let them hook you!"